csleary/wishing-wall/README.md

 ## Features:

-* Use as a NEM donations page: sort donations by the order they were received or by the highest donation value.
+* Use as a NEM donations page: sort donations by the order they were received or by the highest donation value, updated in real time.
+Good for Twitch etc.
 * Use the 'Make a Wish' button to easily send a donation/payment via a QR code.
 * Monitor NEM addresses: Incoming payments update in real time, showing both confirmed and unconfirmed transactions.
 * Bookmark individual addresses using the custom link supplied in the options.
 Options set here will be saved with the link via URL parameters.